nisreenabdullah6/NLP-Project/NLP for Amazon Reviews sentiment.md

-# NLP for Amazon Rviews sentiment:
+# NLP for Amazon Reviews sentiment:
 ___
 > - In this project our task was to get a dataset to build an NLP model on.
 We chose to analyze a dataset obtained from a website that collects amazon customers reviews of different products they bought.
 We chose the Luxury Beauty products dataset for this project.